calumgrant/logical/docs/worklist.md

 ## Refactoring
 - Implement a `ChainedEvaluation` class that exposes `Next`?
-- Use `typedef int Id`
-- Create a `VariableInfo` structure
-  - slot
-  - bound
-  - last use?
-  - With pretty printing?
 - Remove the AST `Visit` functions
 - const fields more
 - Split up files